Thanks for coordinating a Low-Key Hillclimbs! These are a few notes on how to make a climb go super-smoothly.

 Thank volunteers, and remind them to be there 15 minutes before registration opens.

 Get everything set up, get volunteers coordinated, and make sure everyone understands the procedure.
-For example, how "returning riders" include anyone who's ridden a climb since 2006, who gets to ride for "free" (juniors, volunteers with remaining credits, coordinators of other weeks during the year, and those who object to paying).
+For example, certain riders are exempt from the mandatory optional $10 donation: juniors, volunteers with remaining credits, coordinators of other weeks during the year, and grumpy grouches who don't want to pay.
+Tandem riders register (and pay) separately.
 Get the forms set up, make sure pens are available, establish who will mind the cash box.
 Ready to go!

 At around the start time, which is 10 minutes after the "official" close of registration, organize riders for the start.
 How this is done depends on the type of start, and whether there is a promenade.
 But it's important to shout instructions to the riders.
 Key points: